onekey-sec/unblob/docs/installation.md

 ## nix package

-Unblob can be built and run using the [Nix](https://nixos.org) package manager.
+unblob can be built and run using the [Nix](https://nixos.org) package manager.
 The Nix derivation installs all 3rd party dependencies.

 1. [Install and configure Nix](https://nixos.org/download.html).